Interference of longitudinal and transversal fragmentations in the Josephson tunneling dynamics of Bose-Einstein condensates: Dynamics of longitudinal and transversal Position variances

 Fig.~\ref{FigS7} (b) records the many-body dynamics of $\dfrac{1}{N}\Delta^2_{\hat{Y}}(t)$.
-For the lowest barrier height $V_L=1$, when the initial ground state is fully condensed, the dynamics of $\dfrac{1}{N}\Delta^2_{\hat{Y}}(t)$ is found to be practically frozen as the system is fully condensed.
+For the lowest barrier height $V_L=1$, when the initial ground state is fully condensed, the dynamics of $\dfrac{1}{N}\Delta^2_{\hat{Y}}(t)$ is found to be practically frozen.
 As the interference of the longitudinal and transversal fragmentations takes place, we observe oscillatory nature in the dynamics of $\dfrac{1}{N}\Delta^2_{\hat{Y}}(t)$, see for $V_L=10$.
-Compared to the weak inter-boson interaction, here we find that the period of oscillations of $\dfrac{1}{N}\Delta^2_{\hat{Y}}(t)$ changes with time due to the combined effect of transversal tunneling and breathing-motion frequencies.
-The maximal fluctuations of $\dfrac{1}{N}\Delta^2_{\hat{Y}}(t)$ with a growing amplitude is observed at $V_L=10$ which goes hand in hand with the maximal coupling of the longitudinal and transversal fragmentations.
+Compared to the weak inter-boson interaction, here we find that the period of oscillations of $\dfrac{1}{N}\Delta^2_{\hat{Y}}(t)$ changes with time due to the combined effect of transversal many-body dynamics and breathing-motion frequencies.
+The maximal fluctuations of $\dfrac{1}{N}\Delta^2_{\hat{Y}}(t)$ with a growing amplitude is observed for $V_L=10$ which goes hand in hand with the maximal coupling of the longitudinal and transversal fragmentations.
 As we increase the barrier height $V_L>10$, the interference of the longitudinal and transversal fragmentations gradually becomes smaller and the oscillations of $\dfrac{1}{N}\Delta^2_{\hat{Y}}(t)$ slowly decay.
 Eventually, at $V_L=16$, we observe essentially constant dynamical behavior due to the practically null interference of the longitudinal and transversal fragmentations.
-Therefore, we conclude that the detailed investigation of the many-body dynamics of $\dfrac{1}{N}\Delta^2_{\hat{Y}}(t)$, being a sensitive probe of correlations, encodes the interference of longitudinal and transversal fragmentations.
+Therefore, we come to the conclusion that the detailed investigation of the many-body dynamics of $\dfrac{1}{N}\Delta^2_{\hat{Y}}(t)$, being a sensitive probe of correlations, encodes the interference of longitudinal and transversal fragmentations.